AD-SDL/x4_workcell/README.md

     - Note: whenever you see `${SOME_VARIABLE_NAME}` in the compose file, this value is being taken from the `.env`
 - The Workcell Config in `workcell_defs/x4_workcell.yaml`, which allows you to define WEI specific configuration for your workcell

-## Building, Running, and Managing your Workcell and Experiment Application
+## Building, Running, and Managing your Workcell

 Here are some common commands you can use to manage this workcell: